-Long lasting educational transformations often come not from the work of educators and researchers, but from larger social movements which tend to push our major political, economic, and cultural institutions in specific directions.
-Thus, it would be impossible to fully understand educational reforms over the past decades without situating them within, say, the long struggles by multiple communities of color and women for both cultural recognition and economic redistribution (see, e.g., Fraser, 1997).
-Even such taken for granted things as state textbook adoption policies - among the most powerful mechanisms in the processes of defining 'official knowledge'-are the results of widespread populist and anti-northern movements and especially the class and race struggles over culture and power that organized and re-organized the polity in the United States a century ago (Apple, 2000).
+Long-lasting educational transformations often come not from the work of educators and researchers, but from larger social movements that tend to push our major political, economic, and cultural institutions in specific directions.
+Thus, it would be impossible to understand fully educational reforms over the past decades without situating them within, say, the long struggles by multiple communities of Color and women for both cultural recognition and economic redistribution (see, e.g., Fraser, 1997).
+Even such taken-for-granted things as state textbook adoption policies-among the most powerful mechanisms in the processes of defining "official knowledge"-are the results of widespread populist and anti-Northern movements and especially the class and race struggles over culture and power that organized and reorganized the polity in the United States a century ago (Apple, 2000).

-It should, then, come as no surprise that education is again witnessing the continued emergence and growing influence of powerful social movements.
-Some of these may lead to increased democratization and greater equality, while others are based on a fundamental shift in the very meanings of democracy and equality and are more than a little retrogressive socially and culturally.
+It should come as no surprise, then, that education is again witnessing the continued emergence and growing influence of powerful social movements.
+Some of these may lead to increased democratization and greater equality, whereas others are based on a fundamental shift in the very meanings of democracy and equality and are more than a little retrogressive socially and culturally.
 Unfortunately, it is the latter that have emerged as the most powerful.

 The rightward turn has been the result of years of well-funded and creative ideological efforts by the right to form a broad-based coalition.
-This new alliance, what is technically called a 'new hegemonic bloc,' has been so successful in part because it has been able to make major inroads in the battle over common sense.[5]
-That is, it has creatively stitched together different social tendencies and commitments and has organized them under its own general leadership in issues dealing with welfare, culture, the economy, and as many of you know from personal experience, education.
-Its aim in educational and social policy might best be described as 'conservative modernization' (Dale, 1989).
+This new alliance, what is technically called a new hegemonic bloc, has been so successful in part because it has been able to make major inroads in the battle over common sense-that is, it has stitched together different social tendencies and commitments creatively and has organized them under its own general leadership in issues dealing with welfare, culture, the economy, and-as many know from personal experience-education.
+Its aim in educational and social policy might best be described as "conservative modernization" (Dale, 1989).
 In the process, democracy has been reduced to consumption practices.
 Citizenship has been reduced to possessive individualism.
-And a politics based on resentment and a fear of the 'Other' has been pressed forward.

-There are a number of major elements within this new alliance (see Apple, 1996, for more detailed discussion).
-The first, neo-liberals, represent dominant economic and political elites who are intent on 'modernizing' the economy and the institutions connected to it.
-They are certain that markets and consumer choice will solve all of 'our' social problems, since private is necessarily good and public is necessarily bad - hence, their strong support of vouchers and privatized choice plans.
-While there is clear empirical evidence about the very real inequalities that are created by such educational policies (Whitty et al, 1998; Lauder & Hughes, 1999), this group is usually in leadership of the alliance.
-If we think of this new bloc as an ideological umbrella, neo-liberals are holding the umbrella's handle.
+And a politics based on resentment and a fear of the "Other" has been pressed forward.
+There are a number of major elements within this new alliance (for more detailed discussion, see Apple, 1996).
+The first, neoliberals, represent dominant economic and political elites who are intent on "modernizing" the economy and the institutions connected to it.
+They are certain that markets and consumer choice will solve all of "our" social problems, because private is necessarily good and public is necessarily bad-hence, their strong support of vouchers and privatized choice plans.
+Although there is clear empirical evidence about the very real inequalities that are created by such educational policies (Lauder & Hughes, 1999; Whitty, Power, & Halpin, 1998), this group is usually in leadership of the alliance.
+If we think of this new bloc as an ideological umbrella, neoliberals are holding the umbrella's handle.

-The second group, neo-conservatives, are economic and cultural conservatives who want a return to 'high standards,' discipline, 'real' knowledge, and what is in essence a form of Social Darwinist competition.
+The second group, neoconservatives, are economic and cultural conservatives who want a return to "high standards," discipline, "real" knowledge, and what is in essence a form of Social Darwinist competition.
 They are fueled by a nostalgic and quite romanticized vision of the past.
-It is often based on a fundamental misrecognition of the fact that what they might call the classics and 'real' knowledge gained that status as the result of intense past conflicts and often were themselves seen as equally dangerous culturally and just as morally destabilizing as any of the new elements of the curriculum and culture they now castigate (Levine, 1996).
+It is often based on a fundamental misrecognition of the fact that what they might call the classics and "real" knowledge gained that status as the result of intense past conflicts and often were themselves seen as equally dangerous culturally and just as morally destabilizing as any of the new elements of the curriculum and culture they now castigate (Levine, 1996).